Patrick Branco: Career prior to politics

 Following his graduation from Johns Hopkins University, Branco served as a U.S. diplomat for seven years including assignments in Pakistan, Colombia and Venezuela.
 Domestically, he worked in the Office of the Special Representative for Afghanistan and Pakistan and the Secretary of State's Operations Center.

 Branco speaks Spanish and has working knowledge of Korean and Hawaiian.

 Political career

 Prior to elected office, Branco held multiple positions in community organizations.
 These include being on the Board of Directors for the AAPI Progressive Action, Board of Directors for the Conference on Asian Pacific American Leadership, vice-president of the Asian American Foreign Affairs Association, the Communications Chair of the Pickering & Rangel Fellows Association, a member of the Kailua Hawaiian Civic Club, a member of the Koʻolaupoko Hawaiian Civic Club, a member of the Royal Order of Kamehameha, a member of Hale ʻo Nā Aliʻi, and a member of the Chamber of Commerce Hawai‘i Young Professionals Program.

+Elections

-Branco announced his candidacy for the Hawaiʻi House of Representatives in December 2019.
-Branco won against Republican Kanani Souza 61.3% to 38.7%.
+Branco ran for the Hawaiʻi House of Representatives in December 2019.
+He won against Republican Kanani Souza 61.3% to 38.7%.

+In May 2022, Branco announced he would run for the U.S. House of Representatives from Hawaii's 2nd congressional district.
+Branco lost the primary election on August 13, 2022 to Jill Tokuda.